How to setup NFS server on Debian 10[NFS share mount]

 On the client machine, run these commands to install the NFS client:

-sudo apt update sudo apt install nfs-common
+sudo apt install nfs-common

 Next step is to create a mount point on the client machine.
 Command bellow is used as an example.
 This can also be any location: